-The AHIMA Government Affairs team will assist in developing the "ask" for the member of Congress and in developing the key message statements for your visit.
-Contact the AHIMA Policy and Government Affairs team at advocacy@ahima.org for assistance.
+AHIMA's Government Affairs team will assist in developing the "ask" for the member of Congress and in developing the key message statements for your visit.
+Contact AHIMA's Policy and Government Affairs team at advocacy@ahima.org for assistance.